• Skip to primary navigation

 Healthy Carrot Cake

-The BEST healthy carrot cake with oat flour- so delicious and nourishing!
-This gluten-free cake is made with oats and naturally sweetened with maple syrup, loaded with carrots and pecans, and topped with a light yogurt/cream cheese frosting.
-Try this cake and be amazed!
+The best healthy carrot cake made with oat flour — delicious, wholesome, and gluten-free!
+This cake is naturally sweetened with maple syrup, packed with carrots and pecans, and finished with a light yogurt-cream cheese frosting.
+It’s moist, flavorful, and proof that oat flour desserts can be every bit as indulgent as the classic.
+One bite and you’ll be hooked.

-Here is a carrot cake to feel good about eating and serving your loved ones.
-It's loved by kids and adults alike, and they never guess that it's made with oat flour instead of refined flour and sweetened with maple syrup instead of refined sugar.
-It's also packed with carrots, pecans, applesauce, and just a touch of coconut oil to keep it extra moist.
-Plus, it's so easy to make!
+Here’s a carrot cake you can feel good about sharing with family and friends.
+It’s a hit with kids and adults alike — and no one ever guesses it’s made with oat flour instead of refined flour, and naturally sweetened with maple syrup.
+Packed with carrots, pecans, applesauce, and just a touch of coconut oil, it bakes up perfectly moist and flavorful.

 This is sure to be your favorite carrot cake recipe!